 On Saturday and Monday Fisher’s Harness shop will be on our farm demonstrating how they make their genuine leather goods.
 This is an authentic Amish experience that you don’t want to miss!

 Mennonite Heritage Center

 This popular autumn festival, hosted by the Mennonite Heritage Center, has been enjoyed by the local community for over 40 years.
-The frolic is an opportunity to learn how Mennonites and their neighbors lived 100 or more years ago.
-It's also a chance to dive into the culinary magic of a pancake and apple sausage breakfast, an apple-baking contest and demonstrations from gramma's kitchen.
+The frolic is an opportunity to learn how Mennonites and their neighbors lived 100 or more years ago, with folk craft demonstrations, horse and wagon rides, and delicious Pennsylvania German food.

 Elmwood Park Zoo

 LAST CHANCE: Celebrate Halloween all month long at the Elmwood Park Zoo during Boo at the Zoo.
 Each Saturday and Sunday in October, children are encouraged to dress up in their best costumes and bring their trick-or-treat bag for an afternoon of fun.

 BOYERTOWN'S PICKFEST MUSIC / ART & AGRICULTURE CRAWL